magore/esp8266_ili9341/README.md

     * ili9341.h
       * My mostly rewritten ili9341 display driver code
         * Optimized line drawing function is from CERTS
-        * Non optimized verion is also supplied that I wrote in 1984
+        * Non optimized version is also supplied that I wrote in 1984
     * util.c
     * util.h
       * Flash reading and bittest functions for system requiring specific alignment and access size of flash memory.